Skarlit/TabSearch/README.md

 ##TabSearch

-A chrome plugin to jump between tabs through searching This is based on the fuzzy file search in sublime
+A very simple chrome plugin to jump between tabs through searching

-###Currently Progress
-* Working but need quite a bit refinement
-* Need refactoring
-* Need logo :(

 ###Usage
-* download and install this src.crx
-* go to chrome://extensions at the bottom of the page.
-Set hotkey to toggle the plugin
+* After installation go to chrome://extensions.
+At the bottom of the page, click Keyboard shortcuts to set hotkey to toggle the plugin (say Ctrl+p).
-* once toggled, you can type to search for tabs.
+* Once toggled, you can type to search for tabs.
-* PageUp and PageDown to select tabs in the result
+* Arrow up and down to select tabs in the result.
 * Hit Enter to jump to the tab.